-A. Bring a great disposition and a smile :-) I will provide diesel, towels (about three or four), and maybe even some ice.
+A. Bring a great disposition and a smile :-) I will provide a full tank of diesel, and maybe even some ice.
 Make sure you sport comfortable, non-marking shoes (not sandals -- actually, it's better to be barefooted than wear sandals), sailing gloves, swimwear, suntan lotion, and plenty of drinks to keep hydrated.

 Q. Should I be expected to clean the boat?

 A. Well, kind of.
 I clean the boat regularly before sailing and guests anyway.
 However, just because I spend time doing the dirty work, doesn't mean that you can trash the cruiser.
 In fact, I'd ask that when leaving, you take the garbage to the marina bins, and try to keep the galley and deck as clean as possible.
 I hope I'm not asking too much.